Tropical Storm Keli forms and is second cyclone now in central Pacific Ocean

 “It’s pretty high confidence that it’s not going to have any direct impacts on the islands,” said Derek Wroe with the National Weather Service in Honolulu.

-Iona is the first named storm of the hurricane season in the central Pacific and emerged Sunday from a tropical depression to become a Category 1 hurricane in roughly a day.

-The hurricane is centered well south of Hawaii, however, an indirect impact will be downward pressure winds from the hurricane, creating dry and breezy conditions.
+The hurricane is centered well south of Hawaii and an indirect impact will be downward pressure winds from the hurricane, creating dry and breezy conditions.

 “There’s a lot of upward motion in the hurricane and then there’s usually compensating downward motion,” Wroe said.
 “That should be the case here as well.
 So it will be dry, it will be breezy.”